Barlow Respiratory Hospital: Programs

 The hospital has four primary treatment programs.
 Through these programs, it is able to care for conditions that are often associated with respiratory diseases, thus promoting a holistic model of treatment.

 Ventilator Weaning Program

 Barlow's TIPS Ventilator Weaning Protocol / Ventilator Weaning:

 Barlow Respiratory Hospital is recognized for a ventilator weaning success rate of nearly 60%, among the highest rate in the nation.
-The Barlow TIPS Ventilator Weaning Protocol was developed by Barlow board-certified pulmonologists based on years of specialized respiratory care practice.
+The Barlow TIPS (Therapist-Implemented Weaning Protocol) Ventilator Weaning Protocol was developed by Barlow board-certified pulmonologists based on years of specialized respiratory care practice.